jalho/j3.re_backend/README.md

 (Secret) environment variables are excluded from version control.
 They must be added manually to the environment.

+Create a `.env` file in the root directory of the project.

 | required for | key | value |
 |-|-|-|
 | database access | `MONGODB_URI` | `mongodb+srv://<username>:<password>@j3re.ytr5p.mongodb.net/<database name>?retryWrites=true&w=majority` |